barryclark/jekyll-now/_posts/2019-10-28-System-Documentation.md

 One aspect which is almost always an after-thought is that of documenting the systems and their interactions.

-Here are some ideas of mine on the subject after a few years in the trenches.
+Here are some ideas of mine on the subject, after a few years in the trenches.

 <!--more-->